jacob-w-gable/alpha_centauri/docs/design.md

 Why base this keyboard layout on crkbd?

-We need to have as many keys accessible as possible.
+We should have as many keys available as possible.
 However, hand movements have huge consequences for typing speed.
-So, we need to include as many keys as possible without needing to move the hands, and nothing more.
+So, we need to include as many keys as possible without needing to move our hands, and nothing more.
 Generally speaking, this means that each finger should not have to move more than one key in any direction.
 This describes a 3x6 layout for each hand, with 3 keys for each thumb, similar to crkbd.
 Adding any more keys than that would involve excessive hand movements, sacrificing efficiency.

 However, there is still more that can be refined.
 Given my hand size, I still have trouble reaching the outer top keys of the crkbd (top-left for the left hand, top-right for the right hand).
 As a result, I still move my hand quite a bit in order to use those keys.
 There are two ways around this: either place rarely-used keys in those positions, or remove them altogether.
 In order to have a consistent design philosophy and to force myself to be more efficient, these keys should be removed altogether.
 This leaves us with a 40 key layout.

-Lastly, the column spacing has been meticulously tailored to work well with my hands.
+Lastly, the column spacing has been meticulously tailored to work well with my hands, as well as the thumb keys.

 ## Keymap

 So what about the keymap?

-After spending several months tweaking my keymap, trying to find the most efficient design, I have come up with a set of rules that I believe are fundamental to a good keymap.
+After spending several months tweaking my keymap and trying to find the most efficient design, I have come up with a set of rules that I believe are fundamental to a good keymap.
 These rules are designed to minimize the number of necessary physical keys, without making typing slower or uncomfortable.

 What do I mean by that specifically?
 Imagine a keyboard that only has two keys.
-In order to use the keyboard, you would effectively have to use Morse code.
+In order to use the keyboard, you would effectively have to use a modified Morse code.
 While this would entirely eliminate hand movements, it actually makes efficiency plummet to nearly nothing, since it's such a huge chore to type even simple letters.
 On the other hand, a full-sized keyboard makes it easy to produce any keycode, by providing a dedicated physical key.
 However, efficiency is poor due to large, frequent hand movements.
 Somewhere, there is a middle ground.
 But, as the number of physical keys decreases, the more clever you have to be about keymap design - a good design combined with a smaller number of keys increases efficiency, while a poor design combined with a smaller number of keys might actually decrease efficiency.
 Therefore, a reduction in physical keys naturally requires a good keymap design.

 ### Observations about the nature of typing